rwieruch/blog_robinwieruch_content/neural-networks-deeplearnjs-javascript.md

 +++
-title = "Neural Networks in JavaScript with deeplearn.js" description = "A tutorial on how to implement a neural network in JavaScript with deeplearn.js to perform machine learning in JavaScript ..." date = "2017-12-05T09:50:46+02:00" tags = ["Machine Learning", "JavaScript"] categories = ["Machine Learning", "JavaScript"]
+title = "Neural Networks in JavaScript with deeplearn.js" description = "An extensive tutorial on how to implement a neural network in JavaScript with deeplearn.js to perform machine learning in JavaScript.
+You can bring neural networks to your browser by using the performance benefits of WebGL.
+Deeplearn.js makes it possible to implement a WebGL powered neural network ..." date = "2017-12-05T09:50:46+02:00" tags = ["Machine Learning", "JavaScript"] categories = ["Machine Learning", "JavaScript"]